This post may contain affiliate links which won’t change your price but will share some commission.

 - Lemon juice and the fat from extra virgin olive oil, help with the absorption of both iron and calcium from spinach;

-- Extra virgin olive oils is full of heart-healthy, monounsaturated fats;
+- Extra virgin olive oils are full of heart-healthy, monounsaturated fats;

 - Rice is a good source of carbohydrates.